cesarviana/cesarviana.github.io/_posts/2021-05-29-countdown-with-vuejs.markdown

     - CountdownTimer
         - CountdownDateField

 The last thing that is worth to mention is the use of css classes.
 Without the `scoped` property, the style affects other components.
-So, the `BirthdayBanner` can styling the `CountdownDateField`.
+So, the `BirthdayBanner` can styles the `CountdownDateField`.

 `BirthdayBanner.vue`
 ```css